wafaehamdaoui/calculator/README.md

 what we can look for now is to adding the three or more operand such as (24 * 23 + 23)!

+> Excellent work.
+Loved the illustration and the extreme case processing of sqrt(-4).